akanksha-devp/Loan-Recovery/README.md

 # Loan-Recovery
+Classifying a borrower as someone of who wil pay back or loan or not.
-Did a detailed exploratory data analysis and some significant data visualization followed by data pre-processing.
+A detailed exploratory data analysis and some significant data visualization preceded by data pre-processing.
 Finally used Keras Sequential model to implement a neural network based training on the data set.
+The Jupyter notebook has markdowns explaining each line of code.